-The maximum number of pages for the internship report is 10 standard pages, exclusive appendices.
+The maximum number of pages for the internship report is 8 standard pages, exclusive appendices.
+Video length is max 8 min.

 A standard page is defined as 2400 characters, including spaces and footnotes, but excluding the front page, table of contents, bibliography and appendices.
 Appendices are not included in the grading evaluation.